CodeX-Academy-Official/badges/technologies/backend/django-orm1.md

 ## Master the following skills:

-* Integrate Django ORM with a Django application
 * Configure Django ORM to connect to a database
-* Build a repository using Django ORM
 * Build model for use with Django ORM
 * Build migrations for model changes in Django ORM
 * Apply and revert migrations